michaelshawnlockwood/nyctaxi-pipeline/Context.md

 - CTE readability: One CTE per block; put AS ( ... ) on its own lines.
 - Header comments: Each object starts with a brief header stating Purpose, Inputs, Outputs, and key Assumptions.NW: cx < centerX AND cy >= centerY

+## Keyword Tabs
+We use a set of standardized keywords as visual "sticky tabs" to flag important content within project notes, documentation, and blog drafts.
+These help us quickly scan, summarize, and extract highlights for future posts or technical write-ups.
+- **Nuance** — Subtle details, edge cases, or conditions that may be overlooked but are important for correct understanding or execution.
+- **Note** — General reminders or clarifications that add context but are not critical instructions.
+- **Important** — High-priority warnings, required steps, or essential knowledge that must not be skipped.
+- **Boxit** — Code that has been tested and is ready to be saved for repeat use.
+Items to visually box or set apart in a future blog or doc layout (e.g., code caveats, tips, or special callouts).
+This includes scripts that are ready to be ID'd, saved and documented.
+- **Sticky** *(future use)* — Any other marker we define going forward; can be added here with a clear definition.
+- **Guideline**: When writing notes, use these keywords consistently as the first bold word of a sentence or paragraph (e.g., `**Nuance**: A paused node is still a cluster member ...`).
+This makes it easier to parse later for documentation.